HHPH 510 - Principles of Environmental Health

 HHPH 585 - Program Planning & Evaluation

-A study of necessary skills for the development, delivery, and evaluation of health programs to targeted populations.
-Courses of study, workshop planning, and special programs will be developed for appropriate target group.
+This course is designed to provide public health professionals with the necessary skills for the development, delivery, and evaluation of health programs to targeted populations.
+Courses of study, workshop planning, and special programs will be developed, implemented and evaluated for appropriate target groups.
 Prerequisites: HHPH 512 with a minimum grade of C.

 HHPH 587 - Epidemiology